Tuya-Community/miniapp-smart-ui/packages/dialog/README.en.md

 ### Input Box

-Used to input copy information, the default maximum input limit `maxLength` is `20`; the `emptyDisabled` `v2.7.0` attribute can restrict the submission when the input field is empty.
+Used to input copy information, the default maximum input limit `maxlength` is `20`; the `emptyDisabled` `v2.7.0` attribute can restrict the submission when the input field is empty.

 ```html
 <smart-dialog id="smart-dialog" />